 - Those that flower before midsummer (winter and spring flowering shrubs) on shoots which grew in the previous year.
 These should be pruned straight after flowering to ensure that the maximum amount of time is allowed for next year’s flowering shoots to develop.
 Examples: Hydrangeas, Viburnum,

 - Those that flower after midsummer (summer and autumn flowering shrubs) on shoots of the current season’s growth.
 These must be pruned in late autumn (if hardy), or in late winter to early spring, (if sensitive to frost) before their growth starts to give the longest amount of time for the new shoots to grow.
 Examples: Buddleia, Spiraea, Elderberry, Lagerstroemia, Tecomaria and Plumbago.

 So, as a rule of thumb: if you are at a loss as to when to prune a shrub, wait until it flowers, that will provide the answer in the vast majority of cases.

 Semi hardy and tender shrubs should rather be pruned later in August after the danger of frost has passed.
 This includes plants like Hibiscus, Solanum (potato bushes) and Duranta.
 If frost does occur, the frosted leaves will protect the lower part of the shrub.

 Prune all roses from mid-July until the first week in August.
 They can be shaped and lightly pruned again in January for another flush of flowers.
 For a comprehensive step by step rose pruning guide click |HERE|.

-Bonsai are very interesting specimen, and it is important to not only rune branches but to also prune the roots.
+Bonsai are very interesting specimens, and it is important to not only prune branches but to also prune the roots.
 Bonsai need to be pruned on a regular basis, in order to maintain their shape and miniature style.